Eric-Robert-Lawson/attractor-oncology/chess/first-principles-framework/boundary/Boundary_Board_States.md

 2. **Extend to this project's own solved materials** (KQvK, KBNvK, and KRPvK once complete) the same way `analyze_longest_line.py` already scans a completed database for forced plies — same shape, W/D/L pattern instead of distance/escape.
+3. **Compare the resulting KBNvK boundary-state count against Haworth's already-published zero-mutual-zugzwang result for KBNK** (§7) as the first real sanity check — a real, falsifiable prediction (boundary-state count should come back larger than zero, since the property doesn't require mutuality), checkable the moment step 2 produces real numbers, not just plausible-sounding.
-3. **Cache proven boundary states to a small, dedicated file**, separate from the full landscape database — this is sound now, unlike §3c's version, because it's caching an *output* of already-completed computation, not attempting to replace the computation itself.
+4. **Cache proven boundary states to a small, dedicated file**, separate from the full landscape database — this is sound now, unlike §3c's version, because it's caching an *output* of already-completed computation, not attempting to replace the computation itself.
-4. **For a material neither Syzygy nor this project has solved**: no shortcut exists past full classification — stated plainly, not glossed over, per §3a/§3b.
+5. **For a material neither Syzygy nor this project has solved**: no shortcut exists past full classification — stated plainly, not glossed over, per §3a/§3b.

 ---

-## 8. What remains open
+## 9. What remains open

 - Whether `board.legal_moves` count alone is a sufficient, sound way to separate "genuine choice-point boundary state" from "only one legal move existed, and it